nikemitosis/LC-LabyrinthianFacilities/change.md

 # v0.3.0

-### TODO
- - For Release (Im writing this here because if I don't I *will* forget one of these :P)
-   - Disable verbose logging (if it is on)
-   - Disable SetSeed (if it is on)
-   - Disable log promotion (if it is on)
- - Actual development
-   - Check that everything works between server/client because I don't trust it

 ### New Features
  - [#2](https://github.com/nikemitosis/LC-LabyrinthianFacilities/issues/2)
    Made the surfaces of moons distinct from their interiors.
 If you bring scrap outside, it will still be outside if you take off and come back, even if a different interior is used the next day.